Browsing Tag

 To really enjoy the Tuscan countryside, you’ll need a car.

 Driving in the EU is not that different from driving in the US.
 Roads are well-signed and in good shape in most places.
-If you’ll be driving in Europe, and many other places overseas, you’ll need an International Driver’s License, also called an International Driver’s Permit (IDP).
+You’ll need an International Driver’s License, also called an International Driver’s Permit (IDP), to drive in Europe and elsewhere overseas.

 Most overseas locations require an IDP.
 Get one before you leave home.

-You can get one at your local American Automobile Association (AAA).
+Get one at your local American Automobile Association (AAA).
 Download and complete the form at home and bring it, your state- issued driving license and the $20.00 fee with you.
 You can have your photos taken at AAA.
 They’re the same size as passport photos.
 The IDP must be issued in the US before travel and cannot be obtained more than six months before departure.

 Book Your Rental Car Early